pt-2307/Fashion-help/README.md

-# fashion-recommender-system
-A Deep Learning based Fashion Recommender System using the ResNET50
+# A fashion recommender system